Installation

 Note

-Remember, the JavaScript iteration of fx
+Remember, the JavaScript version of fx